guettli/git-tips/README.md

 `git stash` is like a backpack.

 Example: You started to code.
-Then you realize (before you commit) that you work on the master branch.
+Then you realize (before you commit) that you work on the main branch.
 But you want to work in a feature-branch before first.
 Then you can `git stash` your uncommitted changes.
 Then you switch or create the branch you want to work on.
 After that you `git stash pop` and take your changes out of your backpack.